maxisme/amazon-bash/README.md

   $ while :; do arp-scan --localnet -O ieee-oui.txt | grep 'Amazon'; done
   ```

-- Click the amazon-dash button.
+- Click the Dash Button.

-  This should output the `MAC` address (in my case: *50:f5:da:6a:f3:2c*) of the amazon-dash.
+  This should output the `MAC` address (in my case: *50:f5:da:6a:f3:2c*) of the Dash.
   <img src="https://i.imgur.com/UCZXIcc.png">
 - `ctrl-c` to exit loop.
 - `rm ieee-oui.txt` to delete the list.